 In ArcGIS, the associated metadata elements use code lists.
-When FGDC CSDGM metadata is upgraded or imported using another ArcGIS application, the text provided is matched to a coded value, if possible.
+When FGDC CSDGM metadata is upgraded or imported using another ArcGIS application, the text provided is matched to a coded value if possible.
 If a suggested phrase is misspelled, an alternate phrase was used, or suggested values are combined, a match is unlikely even though the original text had the same meaning as a coded value.
 When editing an item's metadata, choose the appropriate value from the editor's drop-down list.

 Content that can't or shouldn't be edited

 For most items, ArcGIS automatically records the item's intrinsic properties in its metadata as appropriate.
 For example, if an item's spatial reference is set, full details of that spatial reference are recorded in its metadata.
-Detailed spatial reference properties can't be edited manually in the Metadata view.
+Detailed spatial reference properties can't be edited manually in the metadata view.
 This ensures the metadata reflects the item's actual spatial reference.
-With other metadata styles you can manually provide information about an item's spatial reference for items that don't support synchronization, but you can only do so by providing the spatial reference identifier.
-The properties of the spatial reference are fixed for that identifier, and they can be examined in the appropriate registry where they are defined; individual spatial reference parameters are not manually typed into an item's metadata.
+With other metadata styles, you can manually provide information about an item's spatial reference for items that don't support synchronization, but you can only do so by providing the spatial reference identifier.
+The properties of the spatial reference are fixed for that identifier, and they can be examined in the appropriate registry where they're defined; individual spatial reference parameters are not manually typed into an item's metadata.

 The ArcGIS metadata editor automatically provides the current date as the date when the metadata was last updated.
-This value typically should not be modified, but if you are transcribing metadata that describes an archived item, for example, you may want to change the metadata date to reflect the date when the metadata content was originally authored.
+This value typically should not be modified, but if you're transcribing metadata that describes an archived item, for example, you may want to change the metadata date to reflect the date when the metadata content was originally authored.

 Describe how to get an item

 Some information is organized differently in ArcGIS metadata than in the CSDGM to better support multiple metadata standards.
-The CSDGM provides a lot of freedom when describing all the different methods and formats for getting an item, and every organization tends to arrange this information differently.
-The data formats and versions in which an item is provided, the software required to use it, the media on which it will be delivered, and so on, tend to change faster than an item's metadata is typically updated.
+The CSDGM provides a lot of freedom when describing all the methods and formats for getting an item, and every organization tends to arrange this information differently.
+The data formats and versions in which an item is provided, the software required to use it, the media on which it will be delivered, and so on, tend to change more frequently than an item's metadata is typically updated.
 In most cases, the organization has Internet pages from which items can be directly used, downloaded, or ordered.
 Provide links to these pages as much as possible.
-Over time, metadata created in this manner will be simpler to read and easier to maintain, and the distribution information can be maintained in only one place.
+Over time, metadata created in this manner will be easier to read and maintain, and the distribution information can be maintained in only one place.

 If an item is shared with your organization's portal or can be directly used from another online location, provide a URL that takes you directly to the item.
-On the Distribution page, click New Digital Transfer Options, click New Online Resource, and then type the URL in the Linkage text box.
-This element in the item's ArcGIS metadata corresponds with the CSDGM Citation Online Linkage for the item itself.
+On the Distribution page, click New Digital Transfer Options, click New Online Resource, and type the URL in the Linkage text box.
+This element in the item's ArcGIS metadata corresponds with the CSDGM Citation Online Linkage for the item.
 Additional distribution information should not be required, particularly for items shared with a portal; the item details page provides legal information, supports downloading the item, and so on.

-If detailed distribution information must be provided in the item's metadata it should be straightforward and succinct.
+If detailed distribution information must be provided in the item's metadata, it should be straightforward and succinct.
 Each distributor should have one process for ordering the item.
 On the Distribution page, click New Distributor.
 Load an existing contact or click New Contact and indicate how to contact the organization.
 Add information to describe the ordering process.
 If possible, provide a link to an online location where any remaining information can be found.

 When a distributor is provided, the CSDGM Distribution Liability element is required to describe legal information with regard to sharing the item.
 In ArcGIS metadata, this content is provided on the Resource > Constraints page.
-Click New Legal Constraints or an existing Legal Constraints heading if one is available, click New Use Limitation, and then type the appropriate information in the Use Limitation text box.
+Click New Legal Constraints or an existing Legal Constraints heading if one is available, click New Use Limitation, and type the appropriate information in the Use Limitation text box.

-If the manner in which the item is distributed absolutely must be described in its metadata, click New Digital Transfer Options and click the Offline Media heading.
+If the manner in which the item is distributed must be described in its metadata, click New Digital Transfer Options and click the Offline Media heading.
 Click the Media Format drop-down list and click the appropriate digital or hard-copy media code.
 Add a separate Digital Transfer Options section for each appropriate media code.